svwhisper/Detect-pets-on-furniture/README.md

 ## Getting Started
 1. Clone this repository.
 2. Update the `config.json` file with your RTSP feed URL and tweak any other parameters you want.
+3. The code will automatically download your chosen YOLO model the first invocation and, if on a Mac with ANE, will compile the model into the ANE format

 ## Usage
 1. Run the `animal_monitor.py` script to launch the RTSP stream and start the object detector.
 On my Mac, I use PM2 to daemonise and manage this process.